Udaytech1/Udaytech1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Android App Development.
-- 🌱 I’m currently learning Android Jetpack Compose.
+- 🌱 I’m currently learning Hybrid App Development Technology.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...